 My main interest is to use formal methods and mathematics to provide correct and efficient solutions for real-world problems, in particular for critical systems.
 I am very interested in declarative functional and logic based programming languages, as well as in computer security, in particular cryptographic algorithms, protocols and their correct implementation.

-Currently I am working on the software model-checker CBMC/JBMC and proprietary extensions thereof for automatic test generation.
+I was working on the software model-checker CBMC/JBMC and proprietary extensions thereof for automatic test generation.
 Our work on the hardware model-checker EBMC resulted in a publication at the DATE 2018 conference, winning the best paper award in the Design track.

 At Systerel I participated in the openETCS project with the goal of a common standard for railway signalization in Europe.
 In this project, a reference implementation will be developed which will be validated and verified using the open proof approach.
 Using Rodin I to developed an Event-B model for formal verification on the system level.
 Within a purely industrial context, I am working with the OVADO tool for formal data validation for safety critical systems.
 In both areas the work is done SIL 4 compliant according the standard CENELEC EN 50128.
 For another project I develop an Event-B model of a safety critical system in the aerospace domain to support systems engineering.